everx-labs/DeBot-IS-consortium/Terminal/README.md

 ## Description

 Simple input/output.
-Allows to print string messages to the user and get input from the user for simple types like integers, strings, booleans.
+Allows to print string messages to the user and get input string from the user.

 ## Functions

 Since DeBot is a smart contract then all functions work asyncronously by design.
 It means that they don't return anything despite the fact that all have `returns` value in their specification.
 Result callback will be called later and it must have arguments defined in `returns` section.

-`inputStr` - prints prompt message to the user and returns string entered by user
+`input` - prints prompt message to the user and returns string entered by user

 arguments:

 	answerId: uint32 - function id of result callback

 	prompt: bytes - string printed to the user and describing what to enter

 	multiline: bool - allow multiline text input
 returns:

 	value: bytes - utf8 string entered by user.

-`inputInt` - prints prompt message to the user and returns singed integer entered by user

-arguments:

-	answerId: uint32 - function id of result callback

-	prompt: bytes - string printed to the user and describing what to enter

-returns:

-	value: int256 - integer entered by user

-`inputUint` - prints prompt message to the user and returns unsinged integer entered by user

-arguments:

-	answerId: uint32 - function id of result callback

-	prompt: bytes - string printed to the user and describing what to enter

-returns:

-	value: uint256 - integer entered by user

-`inputBoolean` - prints prompt message to the user and returns true or false choise (yes or no)

-arguments:

-	answerId: uint32 - function id of result callback

-	prompt: bytes - string printed to the user and describing what to enter

-returns:

-	value: bool - user choice converted to true or false

-`inputTons` - prints prompt message to the user and returns number of nanotons entered by user.

-arguments:

-	answerId: uint32 - function id of result callback

-	prompt: bytes - string printed to the user and describing what to enter

-returns:

-	value: uint128 - number of nanotons.

 `print` - shows string message to the user

 arguments:

 	message: bytes - utf8 string as byte array

 returns:

 	void

 `printf` - shows formatted string message to the user

 arguments:

 	fmt: bytes - utf8 string as byte array that must be printed to the user